dansimpson/amqp-js/README.markdown

 Your server will need to dish out flash policy files on port 843.
-Check the policy-server directory to get access to an example flash policy file, a python script to host them, and an init script to daemonize the flash polciy server.
+Check the policy-server directory to get access to an example flash policy file, a python script to host them, and an init script to daemonize the flash policy server.
 This is fully working on debian.

-##Todo
-* Provide an adaptor interface for alternative transports
-* Provide better sequence handling
-* TLS Support - Security
-* 0.91 Support and eventually 1.0
-* More Examples
-* Shrink file size (29Kb now)
-* Make it easier
-* Transactions
+Note:  the client's network must allow outgoing traffic on port 843 in order for any flash socket activity.